-- Use attendance data to find patterns and trends of persistent and severe absence - Hold regular meetings with the parents of pupils who the academy (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement

-- Provide access to wider support services to remove the barriers to attendance - Use all available legal means at the academies disposal to challenge situations where there is severe and persistent absence
+- Use attendance data to find patterns and trends of persistent and severe absence - Hold regular meetings with the parents of pupils who the academy (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement - Hold attendance panels where action plans will be created together. - Hold Emotionally Based School Avoidance sessions where this is identified as a need. - Provide access to wider support services to remove the barriers to attendance - Use all available legal means at the academies disposal to challenge situations where there is severe and persistent absence